Andrew B. Adair is the Resident Partner for the Media (Delaware County) office of Deasey, Mahoney & Valentini, Ltd.

-Drew brings more than twenty years of litigation experience representing public entities, elected officials, businesses and public and private individuals in jury trials in state and federal court, as well as before administrative agencies.
+Drew brings more than twenty-five years of litigation experience representing public entities, elected officials, businesses and public and private individuals in jury trials in State and Federal court, as well as before administrative agencies.
 In addition to his extensive trial experience, Drew has successfully argued appeals to the Pennsylvania Commonwealth Court and the United States Court of Appeals for the Third Circuit.

-As a result of his extensive litigation background, governmental entities, insurance carriers and private employers frequently ask Drew to design and present training seminars which focus on employment law, civil rights, and code enforcement.
-He also counsels and conducts investigations for public and private employers into employee discipline, termination, harassment and discrimination.
+As a result of his extensive litigation background, governmental entities, insurance carriers and private employers frequently ask Drew to design and present training seminars which focus on employment law, civil rights and code enforcement.
+He also counsels and conducts investigations for public and private employers in the areas of employee discipline, termination, harassment and discrimination.

-Drew is a former law clerk for the Honorable Richard R. Cooch of the Delaware Superior Court.
+Drew was a former Law Clerk for the Honorable Richard R. Cooch of the Delaware County Superior Court.

 - Deasey, Mahoney & Valentini, Ltd., 2006–Present

 - Holsten & Associates – Media, Pa., 1998–2006

 - Zulick & Zulick – Norristown, Pa., 1995–1998

 - The Honorable Richard R. Cooch, Superior Court of Delaware, Law Clerk, 1995